developer-portal/content/tech/languages/nodejs/nodejs-devassistant.md

 ---
-title: DevAssistant
+title: Node.js assistants for DevAssistant
 page: nodejs
 order: 5
 ---

 # Node.js assistants

 DevAssistant provides several assistants for Node.JS.
-If you run `da` command from command line then projects are created in current working directory.
+If you run `da` command from the command line then projects are created in the current working directory.
 In case that you run `da-gui` then projects are created in directories which you specify.

 ## Assistant for basic application